AqueductHub/aqueductcore/README.md

 2. Then you can make it up and running: `docker compose -f docker-compose.yaml up -d`
 3. Check the GUI on your browser using `localhost`.

-You can find `docker-compose.yaml` file under `aqueductcore/scripts/release` directory. for more information please check the [documentation](https://black-sand-0b0e2a903.3.azurestaticapps.net/main/setup).
+You can find `docker-compose.yaml` file under `aqueductcore/scripts/release` directory.
+For more information please check the [documentation](https://aqueducthub.github.io/aqueductcore/main/setup/).

 ### Developers Setup Guide